Notifications

 • Interactions of a numerical covariate with a factor

-• Effects on fitted values, residuals, SSe, parameter estimates, predictions
+• Model with additional covariates: fitted values, residuals, SSe, parameter estimates, predictions

 • Orthogonal covariates